jamsocket/jamsocket/README.md

 # Authentication

+Run `jamsocket login`.

-Most of the Jamsocket CLI commands require you to be logged in.
-The CLI uses access tokens for authentication, and you can generate a token for the CLI at [app.jamsocket.com/cli-login](https://app.jamsocket.com/cli-login).
-Then run `jamsocket login` and paste your token into the prompt.
-You can manage all your access tokens from the [Jamsocket Settings page](https://app.jamsocket.com/settings).
+If you want to use the Jamsocket CLI from an automated environment (e.g. a CI/CD pipeline), you can authenticate with an access token by running `jamsocket login --token [ACCESS_TOKEN]`.
+You can manage and generate access tokens from the [Jamsocket Settings page](https://app.jamsocket.com/settings).

 # Commands
 <!-- commands -->